These Colleges Don’t Make The Grade: The Universities That Just Aren’t Worth The Tuition

 Did you know that St. Andrew’s University holds an amazing lake running right down the middle.
 Yes, they have a pond.
 Still, not even this idyllic surrounding is not enough to prepare students for what’s coming after college life.
 The $167,000 in four-year college tuition leaves alumni with about a $98,800 return on investment over 20 years.
 That’s not a pretty picture, right?

 Return on Investment: -$105,600

-However, nowadays, this famous institution only gets terrible grades when it comes to the success of its students.
+However, nowadays, this famous institution only gets terrible grades when it comes to its students’ success.
 The graduation rate is around 22%, while four-year tuition is about $124,000.
-An average of -$105,600 return on investment over 20 years.
+When it comes to ROI, an average is about -$105,600 return on investment over 20 years.